ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 To store our metadata on IPFS, we will use [Pinata](https://pinata.cloud/), a convenient IPFS API and toolkit.
 In the next step, we'll explain exactly how to do this!

-## Step 6: Use [Pinata](https://pinata.cloud/) to pin your metadata to IPFS
+## Step 6: Use Pintata to pin your metadata to IPFS {#step-6-use-pinata-to-pin-your-metadata-to-IPFS}

-If you don't have a Pinata account, sign up for a free account [here](https://pinata.cloud/signup) and complete the steps to verify your email and account.
+If you don't have a [Pinata](https://pinata.cloud/) account, sign up for a free account [here](https://pinata.cloud/signup) and complete the steps to verify your email and account.

 ### Create your Pinata API key